ARM-software/arm-trusted-firmware/docs/components/el3-spmc.rst

 FFA_VERSION
 -----------

-``FFA_VERSION`` requires a *requested_version* parameter from the caller.
-SPMD forwards call to SPMC, the SPMC returns its own implemented version.
+For a normal-world endpoint, ``FFA_VERSION`` takes the caller's *requested_version*.
+The SPMD forwards the call to the SPMC, which returns its implemented version.
+If the requested version is compatible, the SPMC records it as the endpoint's negotiated version.

-SPMC asserts SP and SPMC are at same FF-A Version.
+Once an endpoint invokes any FF-A ABI other than ``FFA_VERSION``, version negotiation is complete and its version cannot be changed for the endpoint's lifetime.
+A normal-world endpoint must therefore successfully invoke ``FFA_VERSION`` before invoking another FF-A ABI.
+An SP's initial version is obtained from and validated against its manifest.

 FFA_FEATURES
 ------------